 The Parish Network

 The Parish Network model envisions one urban church community consisting of several neighborhood churches that network together for the common good and renewal of the city.
-The
+The city parish church is diverse in its essential nature, uniting women, men, and families from various cultural and socioeconomic backgrounds across a major metropolitan area.

 Each neighborhood church has its own core team and senior leadership team who provide spiritual direction and a specific missional vocation for the congregation.
 Each neighborhood community also has its own structures for pastoral care.
 On the other hand, the neighborhood churches share centralized resources such as student ministry, workplace, family and artistic ministries, as well as a counseling referral and citywide mercy projects, to name a few.
-In addition to
+In addition to resources the neighborhood church is supported by the central ministries team.

 These neighborhood churches hold weekend worship gatherings that highlight how the kingdom of God is being expressed all across the neighborhood.
 Each community has the freedom to contextualize its worship to the culture of its neighborhood; communities meeting in areas with many families may focus on developing a thriving children’s ministry, while a gathering in a neighborhood full of artists may include interactive, creative elements in its worship.

 The Parish Network model is a highly relational, deeply interdependent, kingdom-focused vision of the city church.
-It enables
+It enables church to remain small enough for each member to be known intimately and to involve every person in ministry while maintaining a kingdom-sized vision for renewing the city.
+Mission is both local and citywide.

 Missional communities are organized around a shared mission to a neighborhood, industry, or context.
 They cultivate partnerships with schools, organizations that provide social services, business leaders, activists, community organizers, and anyone else who loves his city and wants to make it a better place to live; they then leverage those partnerships to implement strategic projects aimed at redeeming and renewing that neighborhood.